SriSupratikTalari/internship-project/README.md

 1. Date
    - The date the infromation was recorded

-2. Low
+2. Open
-   - The lowest price the stock reached on the recorded day
+   - The opening price of the stock on the recorded day

 3. High
    - The highest price the stock reached on the recorded day